Irvel/cmdv-paste-claude/README.md

 ## How it works

-When you copy an image (Cmd+C) or take a screenshot (Cmd+Shift+3/4/5), this app automatically:
+When you copy an image (Cmd+C), this app automatically:

-1. Detects the image in your clipboard
+1. Detects the image in your clipboard (checks if the clipboard contains an image)
-2. Saves it as a PNG file in a temp directory
+2. Saves it as a PNG file in a temp directory (temp images are cleaned on app startup)
 3. Replaces the clipboard contents with a file reference

 ## Requirements